 While in Dunsborough, Simon’s philosophy is simple: dine at the places people in board shorts cannot afford.
 While peasants glug pints at the Dunsborough pub, Simon is draped in Hugo Boss and dining in total silence with his family at places that need a little thing called a reservation.

-After dinner, Simon informs his wife of his other X-mas bonus.
-He holds onto the wheel tight as Maree bobs up and down like the Dow Jones Index at an insider trading festival.
+After dinner, Simon informs his wife that he’d like to cash in his annual slobbering while he’s feeling like a big man behind the wheel.
+He holds on tight as Maree bobs up and down like the Dow Jones Index at an insider trading festival.
 “Thank you, darling, you hit most of your KPIs there, but maybe more balls next year”.

 The next day Simon pulls up at Willespie Wines and briefly admires the dust that has accumulated on his car.
 His weekend warrior stiffy soon fades as he realises he is about to mingle with the common public.